duezero/RCM---Runtime-Clock-Manager/README.md

  * 1 switch off your MCU
  * 2 turn on again the MCU
- * 3 upload new sketch before 5 secs expires
+ * 3 upload new sketch before 5 seconds expires

 If you set clock below 500kHz without _RCM_RescueMode()_ active there is still the possibility to program again your MCU.
 WARNING -- Tested only with Arduino as ISP --